soen/Conjunction/docs/basics/ConfigureSearchQuery.md

 ![](images/basic-configure-search-query-root.png)

 By default, the search query root item has two fields that needs to be configured, the **configured indexable entity type** and the **logical operator**.
 The configured indexable entity type is used to specify the indexable entity model being used when configuring search query rules.
-Set the name of the configured indexable entity type to be the fully qualified name of the ``ToyBall`` type we just created in the previous step - in this example, the assembly containing the ``ToyBall`` type reside in the assembly ``Demo`` under the namespace ``Demo.Model``, your fully qualified name may vary depending on your assembly name.
+Set the name of the configured indexable entity type to be the fully qualified name of the ``ToyBall`` type we just created in the previous step

+> **Note**: In this example, the assembly containing the ``ToyBall`` type reside in the assembly ``Demo`` under the namespace ``Demo.Model``.
+Your fully qualified name may vary depending on your assembly name.

-In addition, the logicial operator field defines the logical relationship between the child search query elements.
+In addition, the logical operator field defines the *logical relationship between the child search query elements*.
 For now, simply set it to *And*, meaning that the overall search query will use a logical *AND* operator to determine the logical relationship between the individual search queries from its child search query elements.

 ## Creating a set of Search Query Rules